HIGH

 Maiduguri Uprising

-Boko Haram launches coordinated attacks across Maiduguri, leading to a violent crackdown by Nigerian security forces.
-The uprising marks the group's transition from preaching to armed insurgency, resulting in hundreds of deaths.
+Boko Haram launches coordinated attacks across northern Nigeria, leading to violent clashes with security forces.
+The uprising results in hundreds of deaths and marks the group's transformation into an armed insurgency.

 2011-06-16

-Boko Haram claims responsibility for a suicide bombing of the UN headquarters in Abuja, killing 23 people.
-The attack signals the group's expansion beyond northern Nigeria.
+Boko Haram conducts suicide bombing at UN headquarters in Abuja, killing 23 people.
+The attack signals escalation to more sophisticated terrorist tactics targeting high-profile sites.

 2014-04-14